Nain Abidi: Background

-Nain Abidi is a Syed, born on 23 May 1985 in Karachi.
-During her childhood, she trained at Zaheer Abbas Cricket Academy at Karachi.
-She is coached by Sagheer Abbas, the younger brother of Zaheer Abbas.
+During her childhood, Abidi trained at the Zaheer Abbas Cricket Academy in Karachi.
+She was coached by Sagheer Abbas, the younger brother of Zaheer Abbas.

 Pakistan career

 2006

 Nain made her international one-day debut on 19 December 2006 against India at Jaipur.

 2009

-She was part of the team at the Women's Cricket World Cup in Australia later that year.
+She was part of the Pakistan squad at the Women's Cricket World Cup in Australia later that year.

 2010

-Nain was a member of the gold medal-winning Pakistan team at the 2010 Asian Games in China.
+Nain was a member of the Pakistan team that won the gold medal in the inaugural women's cricket tournament at the 2010 Asian Games in Guangzhou, China, defeating Bangladesh in the final.

+2014

+Nain was again part of the Pakistan squad that retained the Asian Games gold medal in women's cricket at the 2014 Asian Games in Incheon, South Korea, defeating Bangladesh by four runs in the final under the Duckworth–Lewis method; she scored 18 runs in the final.

 United States career

-In January 2017, she married Asad and moved to United States of America.
-After playing in the 2017 Women's World Cup, she took a break from cricket.
-She returned to Pakistan to play the Development T20 Women's Cricket Championship in 2018.
-After playing for Pakistan in the 2018 Women's Asia Cup, Abidi took a six-month break to visit her husband working in the United States.
-In 2019, she and her husband had their first child, a son.
-They subsequently settled in United States and Nain retired from Pakistani cricket.
-After a two-year gap, she began playing regional tournaments in United States.
-In April 2021, she said that Pakistan Cricket Board had granted her permission to represent the United States women's team.
-She was sponsored by Nabeel Ahmed, a business tycoon and the former vice-president of USA cricket, for the USA National Women's Championship.
+In January 2017, Nain married Asad and moved to the United States.
+After playing in the 2017 Women's Cricket World Cup, she took a break from cricket, before returning to Pakistan to play in the Development T20 Women's Cricket Championship in 2018.
+After playing for Pakistan in the 2018 Women's Twenty20 Asia Cup, Abidi took a six-month break to visit her husband, who was working in the United States.
+In 2019, she and her husband had their first child, a son; they subsequently settled in the United States, and Nain retired from international cricket for Pakistan.
+After a two-year gap, she began playing club cricket in the United States, including for a team based in Philadelphia.
+In April 2021, she said that the Pakistan Cricket Board had granted her permission to represent the United States women's team if selected.
+She was sponsored by Nabeel Ahmed, a business figure and former vice-president of USA Cricket, for the USA National Women's Championship.